Kimono: Edo period (1603–1867)

+In the late Ming dynasty, the Chinese scholar Zhu Shunshui fled to Japan.
+At the request of Tokugawa Mitsukuni, he illustrated and taught the forms of court dress, kakuobi, field clothing, Taoist robes, Ming-style caps, gauze hats, and futou headgear.
+Tokugawa Mitsukuni called himself “a disciple of Zhu Shunshui.”
+In the works “Reigi Ruiten Zue” and “Dainihonshi – Raku-gaku-shi,” Mitsukuni researched in detail the clothing systems of the Nara period, as well as the attire of the Tenshi (Emperor), Empress, Imperial Princes, and military officials, compiling them into a codified system of ceremonial dress that continues to influence modern Japan.

+In Kyoto, Nishijin weaving learned advanced techniques such as kinran (gold brocade), nishiki (brocade), kara-ori, donsu (damask), monsha, chirimen (crepe), and embroidery from Ming dynasty weavers who settled at Osaka port.
+The kara-ori of Nishijin was significantly improved.
+The Nomoto family of Nishijin wove five-colored threads imitating Shu brocade, producing floral, avian, and other elaborate designs, while Jigakushōgyō developed a refined form of kara-ori.
+Kyoto's Nishijin weaving remains the center of kara-ori production to this day.

-In response to the increasing material wealth of the merchant classes, the Tokugawa shogunate issued a number of sumptuary laws on kimono for the lower classes, prohibiting the use of purple or red fabric, gold embroidery, and the use of intricately dyed shibori patterns.
+In response to the increasing material wealth of the merchant classes, the Tokugawa shogunate issued sumptuary laws on kimono for the lower classes, prohibiting the use of purple or red fabric, gold embroidery, and the use of intricately dyed shibori patterns.
 As a result, a school of aesthetic thought known as Iki developed.
-They valued and prioritised the display of wealth through almost mundande appearance, and the concept of kimono design and wear continues to this day as a major influence.
+They valued and prioritised the display of wealth through an almost mundane appearance, and the concept of kimono design and wear continues to this day as a major influence.

-From this point onwards, the basic shape of both men's and women's kimono remained largely unchanged.
+From this point onwards, the basic shape of both men's and women's kimonos remained largely unchanged.
 The sleeves of the kosode began to grow in length, especially amongst unmarried women, and the obi became much longer and wider, with various styles of knots coming into fashion, alongside stiffer weaves of material to support them.

 In the Edo period, the kimono market was divided into craftspeople, who made the tanmono and accessories, tonya, or wholesalers, and retailers.